When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Action masks for Tangram assembly

 \section{Action masks for Tangram assembly}

+We call the mask \emph{pairwise} because it checks feasibility only between the piece being placed and each piece already on the board, one pair at a time.
+It does not reason about three-way or higher-order interactions among placed pieces, nor does it verify that the remaining unplaced pieces can still complete a valid assembly.
+A placement that passes the pairwise mask is locally non-overlapping and anchor-aligned, but may still lead to a dead end when future pieces no longer fit.

-The system employs a two-stage approach for handling valid actions in tangram puzzle solving.
-In the precomputation stage, valid actions are exhaustively generated by iterating through all possible piece combinations, transformations, and anchor point alignments.
-For each pair of pieces (moved and reference), the algorithm considers eight rotation states (0 to 315 degrees in 45-degree increments), up to 2 flip states (depending on piece symmetry), and anchor points derived from vertices and edge midpoints.
-The system validates each potential action by checking for geometric overlaps using polygon intersection tests.
-It removes duplicate actions based on relative configuration hashing that encodes piece positions, transformations, and anchor alignments.
-The resulting precomputed valid action list is stored as a JSON file and loaded at runtime.
+The mask is implemented in two stages.
+In the \emph{precomputation} stage, valid actions are exhaustively generated by iterating through all piece combinations, transformations, and anchor-point alignments.
+For each pair of pieces (moved and reference), the algorithm considers eight rotation states ($0^\circ$ to $315^\circ$ in $45^\circ$ increments), up to 2 flip states (depending on piece symmetry), and anchor points derived from vertices and edge midpoints.
+Each candidate action is validated via polygon intersection tests, and duplicates are removed by relative-configuration hashing.
+The resulting valid-action list is stored as a JSON file and loaded at runtime.

-During gameplay, action masks are dynamically computed, which apply contextual validity checks to the precomputed action list.
-These checks ensure that: (1) the moved piece is unplaced (all pose values are zero) while the reference piece is placed (at least one pose value is non-zero), (2) flip and rotation IDs are within valid ranges for each piece type, (3) anchor point indices are appropriate for the piece geometry (6 anchors for triangles, 8 for quadrilaterals), and (4) the reference piece's flip state matches the current environment state.
-This hybrid approach balances computational efficiency by precomputing geometric constraints while maintaining runtime flexibility for state-dependent action filtering.
+During gameplay, the mask is \emph{dynamically} refined by applying contextual checks to the precomputed list: (1) the moved piece must be unplaced while the reference piece must already be placed, (2) flip and rotation IDs are within valid ranges for each piece type, (3) anchor-point indices are appropriate for the piece geometry (6 anchors for triangles, 8 for quadrilaterals), and (4) the reference piece's flip state matches the current environment state.
+This two-stage approach balances computational efficiency (precomputed geometric constraints) with runtime flexibility (state-dependent filtering).

-In order to apply the geometrical constraints, when overlaps happen, there will be a negative penalty to the search algorithm, such that it knows to avoid overlaps naturally.
+This combinatorial growth is the main obstacle to a direct full-state discrete diffusion formulation.
+A discrete diffusion model over complete layouts would need to denoise over all ordered assignments of seven piece identities and their discrete placements.
+Even using a conservative $100$ locally possible placements per non-root piece gives $7!\times100^6\approx5\times10^{15}$ ordered assemblies.
+Counting raw anchor, rotation, and flip choices from the precomputation stage gives an upper-envelope count above $10^{24}$ before duplicate removal or feasibility filtering.
+Since most such joint states violate non-overlap or connectivity, a tractable discrete diffusion variant would need additional sequential or on-manifold factorisation rather than a direct full-layout state space.

+When a locally valid placement later leads to an invalid terminal state or an uncompletable partial assembly, a negative penalty is applied so that the search algorithm learns to avoid such dead ends.